AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 To recreate the results in the project's final report, please ```cd project``` and run ```bash report.sh```.
 Please note that this script takes significant execution time.
 However, a large proportion of this code is automatically parallelised -  if you have access to a significant number of CPU cores, this code will run significantly faster over several days.
+To generate an overview of the results of ```report.sh```, run ```results.sh``` to build a csv file.